 In Heritage Hall Blackstone, 3.64% of Patients had Serious Falls

 This indicates the percent of residents that sustained a major fall.
 Falls resulting in serious injury are often linked to poor nursing care.
 Additional nurse staffing limits the number of major falls sustained by residents in a nursing home.

 In Heritage Hall Blackstone, 2.55% of Patients had UTIs

 This tells you the percentage of patients who sustained a urinary tract infection.
 Urinary tract infections are considered by many experts to be a barometer of the quality of nursing care at a nursing home.
 UTI's are routinely linked to a facility with lower levels of hygiene.
 However, this datapoint may be misleading for certain nursing homes due to different reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of patients who were prescribed antipsychotic medications.
-Antipsychotic drugs are given to residents for many medical conditions, such as Alzheimer's or other dementias.
-Tragically, in some cases, excessive reliance on these medications may indicate a nursing home is using these drugs to subdue residents.
+This tells you the percentage of patients given antipsychotic medications.
+Antipsychotic medications are prescribed to residents for many conditions, such as dementia.
+Sadly, in some cases, high levels of antipsychotic drug use may mean that a nursing home is using these medications to control patient behavior.